 Academic Eligibility will be extended to include all extra-curricular activities.
-This program shall include, but not be limited to, the following activities: All Interscholastic Sports (including attending games), Musical Activities Not Required for a Course, High School Challenge/Masterminds, National Honor Society, National Junior Honor Society, Class Committee Meetings, Dances, Snow Ball, Prom, School Trips held after school hours, Drama Club, Student Council, FFA, Activities Not Required for a course, Yearbook, International Club, and Intramurals.
+This program shall include, but not be limited to, the following activities: All Interscholastic Sports (including attending games), Musical Activities Not Required for a Course, High School Challenge/Masterminds, National Honor Society, National Junior Honor Society, Class Committee Meetings, Dances, Snow Ball, Prom, School Trips held during and after school hours, Drama Club, Student Council, FFA, Activities Not Required for a course, Yearbook, International Club, and Intramurals.
 National Honor Society (NHS): A copy of the NHS by-laws is available upon request from the HS office or NHS advisors.
 Information can also be found on the SC Jr/Sr HS website.
 Students declared ineligible (failing two or more courses) may participate in try-outs at the beginning of the season or the activity.
-Upon completion of the try-outs, the student may not participate in that activity in any capacity until eligibility has been restored.
-Each Advisor will produce a list of participants and submit the information to the Jr/Sr high school principal.
+Upon completion of the try-outs, the student may not participants and submit the information to the Jr/Sr high school principal.
 The athletic director and the drama advisors will submit this list at the beginning of every season or production.
 Other advisors will produce the list at the beginning of the year and update when necessary.